 Sunday After Nativity – The Righteous Kinsmen of the Lord

-Our second kinsman of the Lord is Joseph the Betrothed.
-Joseph was of the lineage of King David and, as we know, was the protector and guardian of the Holy Virgin Mary and our Lord Jesus Christ.
+Joseph the Betrothed was of the lineage of King David and, as we know, was the protector and guardian of the Holy Virgin Mary and our Lord Jesus Christ.
 Joseph was an elderly man and a relative of the young Virgin Mary who had dedicated herself to God – being raised within the temple.
 Joseph was a widower with children from an earlier marriage which included James, Jude, Simon, and others.
 These were the ‘brothers and sisters of the Lord’ whom we hear about.

-Today’s Gospel reading illustrates for us the attentiveness and obedience of our holy father Joseph.
-Joseph was visited by and listened to the angel of the Lord who reassured him that Mary, though pregnant, was pure and remain a virgin.
+Today’s Gospel reading illustrates for us the attentiveness and obedience and great faith of our holy father Joseph.
+Joseph was visited by the angel of the Lord who reassured him that Mary, though pregnant, was pure and remain a virgin.
 He was warned by an angel to take the Young Child and His mother, and flee into Egypt, staying there until he heard word that it was safe to return.
-Joseph immediately obeys and escorts the Virgin Mary and our Lord on their journey into that foreign land.
+Joseph demonstrates a pure-hearted faith in God -immediately obeying and escorting the Virgin Mary and our Lord on their journey into that foreign land.
 Joseph obeyed God and remained in exile until an angel of the Lord appeared calling him back.
 He followed the promptings of God and brought our Lord to the city of Nazareth where He lived and grew until the time of His ministry.

-James the brother of the Lord, whose memory we also celebrate today, became the first bishop of Jerusalem and was an important figure in the life of the early church.
+And finally, James the brother of the Lord, stands before us a testimony of love.
+James became the first bishop of Jerusalem and was an important figure in the life of the early church.
 We see many references in the writings of Apostle Paul regarding how disputes were brought before the council of Apostles and Fathers of the Church and how James, as bishop, mediated and pronounced judgment – showing the good order and hierarchy of the church even in these earliest of times.
-James inspires us with a vision of the good order of the earliest days of the Orthodox Church when, already, bishops were placed to lead their flocks and, as we read in the Acts of the Apostles, they came together in council to resolve issues and discern the truth and will of the Holy Spirit.

 James, who exhibited great humility and who did not seek a place of honor, is given the place of honor as bishop of Jerusalem.
 Again, we see the workings and the wisdom of the Lord… in our weakness we are made strong.
 It is only the ground that is broken that can take the seed of faith and bring forth fruit.

-Let us look to these wondrous kinsmen of the Lord: David the King, who was the least of his brethren and was made first, who gives us the voice of prayer and repentance in his beautiful psalms; Joseph the Betrothed, who took upon himself the guardianship of the Virgin Mary and the Christ Child and attended to the voice of God with obedience and love; and James the Brother of the Lord, a humble Apostle and follower of his Divine Cousin, who accepted the will of God and took on the yoke of leadership in the Church as bishop of Jerusalem.
+Let us reflect upon these wondrous kinsmen of the Lord: Joseph the Betrothed, who demonstrated such great faith and took upon himself the guardianship of the Virgin Mary and the Christ Child; David the King, who was the least of his brethren and was made first, who became a father of the hope of a nation and who gives us the voice of prayer and repentance in his beautiful psalms; and James the Brother of the Lord, a humble Apostle and follower of his Divine Cousin, who in his deep humility and love accepted the will of God and took on the yoke of leadership in the Church as bishop of Jerusalem.